 More than 1,800 individuals participate in the program.
 See Empowering New York State Students for College Access and Success: 2016-17 Annual Report (Albany: NYS Higher Education Services Corporation, 2017), https://www.hesc.ny.gov/hesc-news.html

-Brian Backstrom is senior project advisor at the Rockefeller Institute of Government
+Brian D. Backstrom is director of Education Policy Studies at the Rockefeller Institute of Government

 READ THE SERIES